Z

 After mating, the finch will begin to construct a nest so it can lay a clutch of four to six eggs over a span of a few days.
 The male is responsible for guarding the nest, while the female incubates the eggs.
 After the eggs hatch two weeks later, the chicks sport a simple gray plumage like the mother.
 Both parents will take turns sitting on the nest and feeding the young.
 The chicks will begin to fly for the first time after three weeks, but it will be another two weeks before they are fully independent of their parents.
 When all the chicks have departed the nest, the parents may lay another clutch of eggs.

 These finches have a relatively short lifespan of about two to three years on average.
 Because of predation, disease, or accidents, many of them die within the first year of their lives.
-When they’re in human care, however, the average lifespan is five to seven years.
+When they’re in human care, however, the average lifespan is typically 5 to 9 years, and some individuals may live up to 12 or even 15 years.

 Population